On almost sure limit theorems for heavy-tailed products of long-range dependent linear processes: Motivation and Results

 $\{x_k\}$ was a one-sided moving average process and $h$ a polynomial.
 Central and non-central limit theorems for non-linear functionals of Gaussian fields were explored in \cite{breurmajor} and \cite{dobrushinmajor} respectively.
 These works used the fact that the weak limit of the normalized sums $S_{n,h}(t)$ is dictated by the Hermite rank of function $h$, which was first shown by Taqqu \cite{taqqu}.
 Analysis of (\ref{sfloort}) for the Gaussian LRD was explored in \cite{Surglrdappell} and \cite{avramtaqqu} by replacing the Hermite rank with the Appell rank.
-Vaiciulis \cite{vaiciulis} and Surgailis \cite{Surgemp} later investigated (\ref{sfloort}) under the combination of LRD and HT, but products of linear processeswere not considered.
-Thus to the authors' knowledge, central and non-central limit theorems for arbitrary products of two sided linear processes under both LRD and HT have not yet been established.
+Vai\v ciulis \cite{vaiciulis} and Surgailis \cite{Surgemp} later investigated (\ref{sfloort}) under the combination of LRD and HT, but products of linear processes were not considered.
+Thus to the authors' knowledge, central and non-central limit theorems for arbitrary products of two sided linear processes under both LRD and HT have not yet been established, and is a topic worthy of further research.
 (See also \cite{KOSA} for consideration of the case $s=2$.)